silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

 In the show, indeed none of Maggy's prophecies can be linked to Jaime, but this is because the show omitted one prophecy from the book that opens up quite a few new paths:

->“When your tears have drowned you, the **valonqar** shall wrap his hands about your pale white throat and choke the life from you.”
+>*When your tears have drowned you, the **valonqar** shall wrap his hands about your pale white throat and choke the life from you*.
 {: .fancy .bordered}

-According to GRRM, **valonqar** means *younger sibling*, which can bei either Jaime (her younger twin brother) OR Tyrion (the youngest child of Tywin and Joanna Lannister).
+According to GRRM, **valonqar** is high-valyrian language and means *younger sibling*[^valonqar], which can bei either Jaime (her younger twin brother) or Tyrion, the youngest Lannister offspring - *if* the prophecy was about one of Cersei's **own** siblings at all, which we do not know.
+It could also mean simply any other sibling, for example, the Stark sisters or Daenerys as the younger sister of Viserys.
+If that is indeed the case, a lot of identities for the valonqar would seem plausible.

 In my opinion, this theory holds more merit than the Azor Ahai theory outlined above.
 There are quite a few reasons for Jaime having accumulated enough hate: